aryashmullick/CreativePrevention/README.md

 > `PreventionWhitelist`: Players who will not be affected by the plugin.<br>
 > `PreventionBlocks`: Blocks which players cannot interact with or place.<br>

+Commands->
+`/cp help`: Help command for the plugin.
+`/cp reload`: Reload the configuration file of the plugin.

 Config.yml ->
 ```
 # Welcome to CreativePrevention's config